pnerg/area51-akka/README.md

 * Creating multiple actors that start a cluster in the same actor system will not start more clusters.
 One will only end up with mutliple actors receiving the same cluster events

+###Singleton
+The singleton pattern will make sure only one member in the cluster starts the singleton actors.
+It's possible to have multiple singleton actors but not on different members in the cluster.
+Only the oldest member will start the actors.
+This makes it impossible to have heterogenous voting groups.
+E.g member-1 starts one singleton with the name s1 and member-2 starts two singletons s1 and s2.
+If member-1 is first to start it will register s1 but s2 will not be registered on member-2 even though it has a unique name.
+This proves that the singleton concept is meant for the entire cluster, i.e. node/member is voted master/oldest and gets to start the singletons on that node.
+In other words all singletons must be started on all nodes otherwise singleton instances are lost in case mastership is moved.

 ##Cluster Extensions

 ### Publish/Subscribe